Stock futures fall on increased US-China tensions

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Benchmark U.S. crude advanced, slipped 13 cents to $40.96 in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude advanced 32 cents to $41.40 in electronic trading on the New York Mercantile Exchange.
 It gave up 83 cents to $41.07 per barrel on Thursday.
-Brent crude oil for September delivery lost 7 cents to $43.24.
+Brent crude oil for September delivery added 31 cents to $43.62.
 It fell 98 cents to $43.31 a barrel overnight.

 The Associated Press contributed to this story.